 Who made the world

 There is no external cause to the way the Universe/ Reality/Existence is.
 The cause of Existence/the Universe is in Existence/the Universe itself.
 Existence is not in ‘chaos’.
 It has intrinsic order, it is in Harmony.
 Existence/the Universe is thus “every-actively or always present”.
 There is no ‘beginning’ or ‘end’.
-Any beginning or end we perceive is due to the limited to the space & time in which we are seeing.
+Any beginning or end we perceive is due to the limited space & time in which we are observing.

 What the world consists of